marielgh/marielgh.github.io/gov.md

 ### Seasonality of contracts

-The dotted vertical lines correspond to the end of the business month on September in each year.
+The dotted vertical lines correspond to the end of the business month on September of each year.
 <a href="images/gov/timeseries-120.png" ><img src="images/gov/timeseries-85.png"/></a>